Global controllability tests for geometric hybrid control systems: Global controllability of geometric hybrid control systems

 First of all, note that the system is discrete controllable because of the definition of $R$.
 Hence, Theorem~\ref{thm:nStatesLinear} can be used.
 In the jumps there is freedom to choose the value of the controls because the jump map $R$ is a set--valued map.
 We must choose them conveniently so that the final point can be reached.
 Let us construct some hybrid control trajectories of the hybrid control system under consideration.

-The left hand side of Figure 4.3 shows a trajectory from $(3,1)$ starting with discrete mode 1 to $(0.332,1.697)$.
-The right hand side of Figure 4.3 shows a trajectory from $(0,2)$ starting with discrete mode 3 to $(-1,-2.3)$.
+The left hand side of Figure~\ref{Fig3modes} shows a trajectory from $(3,1)$ starting with discrete mode 1 to $(0.332,1.697)$.
+The right hand side of Figure~\ref{Fig3modes} shows a trajectory from $(0,2)$ starting with discrete mode 3 to $(-1,-2.3)$.
 The trajectories in red correspond with the discrete mode 1, the blue ones with the discrete mode 2, the green ones with the discrete mode 3.

 The solutions of the control systems at discrete modes $1$ and $3$ are horizontal lines.
 At the mode $3$ the integral curves move towards $x=-2$ on $M_3$.
 At the discrete mode $2$ the trajectories with control $u$ and initial point $(\bar{x},\bar{y})$ are circles of radius $\sqrt{\bar{x}^2+\bar{y}^2}$ and centered at $(0,0)$.
 Hence the first argument in the minimum/maximum function in~\eqref{eq:g} is constant and equal to the radius.
 Note that the trajectories in the discrete mode 2 are the only way to reach any value for the $y$ coordinate, although more than one transition through the discrete mode 2 might be necessary to get the final value $y_f$.
 In the discrete modes 1 and 3 the trajectory always evolves parallel to the $OX$--axis.
+We have identified all possible trajectories of the system and how they connect between the different modes.
 It is clear from the trajectories associated with the different discrete modes that none of the discrete modes is controllable by itself but all together make this HCS controllable because the conditions in Theorem~\ref{thm:nStatesLinear} are satisfied by construction. \end{example}

 Let us consider some specific cases of hybrid control systems where some transversal notions are useful to characterize controllability when only two discrete modes exist and one of the systems is controllable.
 Associated with the jump map $R$, we introduce the set--valued map $R_{ab}\colon B_a \rightrightarrows D_b$ defined by $R_{ab}(y)=R(a,y)$ such that $\varphi_D(R(a,y))=b$ for $y$ in $B_a$.
 In all the proofs in the sequel Assumption~\ref{AssImp} is crucial to guarantee the existence of points to build the hybrid trajectories.